jordanate/depression-tweets-sentiment-analysis/README.md

 **BetterHelp Teletherapy:** https://www.betterhelp.com/

 ## For More Information

-For a full analysis, please look at my Jupyter Notebook For a more concise summary, please review my presentation.
+For a full analysis, please look at my [Jupyter Notebook](./sentiment-analysis-phase-4-project.ipynb)

+For a more concise summary, please review my [presentation]().

-For any additional questions, please contact Jordana Tepper at jtepper724@gmail.com
+For any additional questions, please contact Jordana Tepper at <a href="mailto:jtepper724@gmail.com">jtepper724@gmail.com</a>

 ## Repository Structure
 ```